Karthik2512/LogFileParserDemoCode/README.md

 Email_trigger.py - > Contains the function where the total error count for each run of the script is mailed to a user.
 Triggered by Driver_code.py

+temp_config.py --> A temporary config file with variables of file paths

 DemoLogFileParserCode.mkv --> Audio/screen recording to help explain the scripts and show how it works when tested with sample code.